How U.S. Manufacturers Can Manage the Risks of North American Nearshoring

 - Hire personnel and purchase supplies and equipment to address location-specific risks (e.g., security for cross-border transport and water carriers where sprinkler systems are not installed).

 - Understand and work within the regulatory and compliance conditions that come with nearshoring in each country.
-For example, Cornell pointed out that U.S. parent companies could build an in-house team to help commercial drivers get CTPAT-certified, which can reduce their waiting times at each border.
+For example, U.S. parent companies could build an in-house team to help commercial drivers get CTPAT-certified, which can reduce their waiting times at each border.

 - Build a robust suite of commercial insurance coverage designed for global manufacturers, such as general liability insurance, property insurance and inland marine insurance.